krishnanlab/chronic-inflammation/README.md

 4. grid
 5. org.Hs.eg.db 3.12.0
 6. igraph 1.2.9
+7. topGO 2.42.0

 ### Zenodo Download
-Required data, as well as copies of pertinent results, are included at the zenodo [here] (Get link)
+Required data, as well as copies of pertinent results, are included on our [Zenodo record](https://zenodo.org/record/5919086/)

 Note that this record contains ~45 GB.

-These can be downloaded with the script `insert script here`.
-Run this script in the repo so the Zenodo folder appears in this filepath.
+These can be downloaded with the script `get_data.sh`.
+Run this script in the repo so the Zenodo folder appears in this default filepath.

 This folder, `data_Zenodo`, will include: